dev-ptera/spyglass-api/README.md

 #### `block`

-Returns block information for a single block.
+Returns information for a single block.

 #### `blocks`

-Returns block information for an array of blocks.
+Returns information for multiple blocks.

 #### `distribution/burn`